tim-one/tim-one.github.io/psf/drift.md

 #### Drift to indulge personal pecadillos

-This can also be seen as how well-intentioned overreach can backfire, causing more pain than it could spare.
+This can also be seen as how well-intended overreach can backfire, causing more pain than it could spare.

 I've mentioned briefly on d.p.o. that a woman contacted me (in December of 2224) to relate her tale of d.p.o. moderation pain.
 I say "a woman" because that was a demographic marker for people the CoC especially intended